henroFall/TeslaCamMerge/README.md

 Years and years later, here are some fun updates.
 First, I can use Intel VAAPI hardware encoding now.
 Set the **FFMPEG_ENCODER_PREFERENCE** option in the TCMConstants.py file to "intel" and watch the magic happen!
 Verify the good times with intel_gpu_top.

+**NOTE:** FFMPEG just can't do the fast preview encoding with an Intel GPU.
+I couldn't get a good command line going.
+So, you will see the full-length clips are processed with hardware, but the fast clips are processed with software.

 ## Introduction

 Tesla's in-built dashcam (TeslaCam) creates four separate video files, one each from the front, left, right and rear cameras as of software version 10.0.
 I built this project to do the following: